 Embrace sleek goddess vibes with the help of a flat iron.

-There are certain hair care products that should be in everyone’s bathroom, and for us, that is definitely the flat iron.
-Whether you have straight hair, wavy hair or curly hair, you can always rely on a flat iron to help you to smooth out your strands, and even curl them, if you master that method.
-As with any heat styling tool, it’s important to know the ins and outs of how to use a flat iron before you begin amping up the heat.
-Read on to check out our step-by-step guide to learn how to use your flat iron to create some amazingly awesome straight hair.
+There are certain hair care products that should be in everyone’s bathroom, and for us, one of those is definitely the flat iron.
+Whether you have straight hair, wavy or curly hair, you can always rely on a flat iron (also known as a hair straightener) to help you to smooth out your strands and even curl them, if you master that method.
+As with any heat styling tool, it’s important to know the ins and outs of how to use flat irons before you begin amping up the heat.
+Whether you’re opting for a hair brush straightener, ceramic flat iron or titanium flat iron, these tips will help you out.
+Read on to check out our step-by-step guide to learn how to use your straightener to create some amazingly awesome straight hair:

 Flat Iron: How to Use it in 6 Steps